Youth-Red-Cross-SJCE/YRC_SJCE/docs/README.md

      This is the landing section of the website.

   - Carousel
-  - - Uses custom CSS and JS for transition.
+  - Uses custom CSS and JS for transition.
-  - - Uses captions using custom CSS.
+  - Uses captions using custom CSS.

   - News Rolling Banner
-  - - To be updated.
+  - To be updated.

   - Management Section
-  - - To be updated.
+  - To be updated.